Thymin3/Data-Mart-Airbnb-Use-Case/README.md

 The aim of this project was to create a data mart with appropriate exemplary data for the Airbnb Use Case.
 After designing an Entity Relationship Model (ERM) a relational SQL database schema was implemented in MySQL and subsequently filled with sample data.
+Additional to the necessary SQL files, please find additional documentation about the concept (P1) and development (P2) phases in the pdf files respectively.

 ## Installation of the database